Adult Attachment Style

 I am not knocking therapy, but in my life, I have actually found that it doesn’t take a complicated process or therapy to work through trauma.
 What it takes is a willingness to sit through and let yourself experience emotions that feel like they are going to kill you.

 We have an instinctive aversion to pain, so it takes a lot of determination to go straight toward it.
 I had to truly internalize that, as much as feeling it will feel like I’m dying, I won’t actually die, and the more I can experience the feelings fully, the more the trauma will dissolve and no longer be affecting me.

 Update: I fleshed all this out more in this post: How to Process Trauma On Your Own (Without Therapy).

-Re-program your subconscious with healthy expectations about reality with positive experiences.
+Re-program your subconscious with healthy expectations about reality.

 This is basically finding models of secure behavior and studying them.
 Thais Gibson has some YT videos about how secure people behave in relationships which are helpful to learn what normal and healthy behavior looks like.
 I also found it helpful to watch YT couples who livestream together and interact with each other in a healthy way to just observe how they interact.
 Look around you for examples of people who have relationships that work, whether it’s romantic partners or families, and think about how they interact.
 You can also Google, “how secure people handle X” and find information that way.

 Learn about healthy boundaries and practice them.
 Study codependence and enmeshment if you struggle with those.
 But it’s not enough to learn what is unhealthy, you then also need to learn and practicing what is healthy.
 And you can do that by finding and listening or just observing healthy people.
 The more you are around healthy people, the more you will pick this up by osmosis.